 What is a service top?

-My personal definition is someone who’s pleasure or joy comes from doing kinky stuff to another.
-If you get joy out of making someone else happy with you actions in a kinky sense you might be a service top.
+My personal definition: is someone whose pleasure or joy comes from doing kinky stuff to another.
+If you get joy out of making someone else happy with your actions in a kink sense you might be a service top.
 I try to provide the scene that I think the bottom wants based upon our negotiations.

 What does a violet wand feel like?

 It can be gentle like effervescent little bubbles, or sharp, like a knife or anywhere in between.
 If you know what you are doing with a violet wand the range of sensations is amazingly diverse.

 Is a violet wand safe?